-Since the dawn of time civilization, as defined by intellectual, cultural, and material development, has been a never ending a journey of change and expansion.
-From the days of organized agriculture, through the industrial revolution, human development has been marked by the emergence of complex political and social institutions, and progress in the arts and sciences, which wrought more change than all other factors combined.
-The technological development of the 20th century is unprecedented in the history of man - we have put men on the moon, transplanted hearts, cloned animals and unraveled the mysteries of DNA, but all our progress has yet to answer many of mankind's basic questions.
+Since the dawn of time civilization (as defined by intellectual, cultural, and material development) has been a never ending a journey of change and expansion.
+From the days of organized agriculture through the industrial revolution human development has been marked by the emergence of complex political and social institutions and progress in the arts and sciences.
+Additionally, the technological development of the 20th century is unprecedented in the history of man - we have put men on the moon, transplanted hearts, cloned animals and unraveled the mysteries of DNA, but all our progress has yet to answer many of mankind's basic questions.

 Who am I?
 Where am I going?
 What will happen tomorrow, next week?
 What happens when I die?
 Will this never ending race be all for naught?

-We are all capable, to some extent, of fulfilling our earthly ambitions through hard work, luck and the indomitable human spirit.
-A boy practicing his swing may see his dreams of being a professional baseball player become a reality.
+To a greater or lesser degree we are all capable of fulfilling our earthly ambitions - a boy practicing his swing may see his dreams of being a professional baseball player become a reality.
 A young woman with the hopes of a happy family life and/or career could also see that come to pass.
 While not everyone has a ‘rags to riches’ story, certainly some of us do attain some measure of success in a lifetime of smaller accomplishments.
-And yet, one often finds that people end up short of the very thing they, in some fashion, spent their lives chasing after - fulfillment.
-All too often success does not provide the satisfaction they dreamed about.
+But sadly success does not always provide the answers to questions like ...